How to become a chemical plant process operator

 Apprenticeship

-You could get into this job through an apprenticeship, for example:
+You could apply for an apprenticeship, for example:

 - Science Manufacturing Process Operative Level 2 Intermediate Apprenticeship